Defalt-Meh/Spotify-Data-Analysis-Exploring-My-Listening-Habits/README.md

 - **Bar charts**: A pictorial tribute to my top artists and songs.
 - **Pie charts**: Slices of data showing unique vs. non-unique tracks in my musical dominion.
 - **Word clouds**: Textual nebulae of my favorite artists and songs.
-- **Time-based trends**: Hourly, daily, and monthly streaming patterns laid bare for worship.
+- **Time-based trends**: Hourly, daily, and monthly streaming patterns laid bare for magistrate.

 ### 4. Predictive Modeling
 - **Goal**: To craft a machine learning model in Jupyter Notebook, a shrine of computation, to predict why a track was opened (`reason_start`).
 Is it divine intervention, or mortal folly?